Loading... Please wait...Standard Urn Inscrption Format:

 If you would like to honor the faith of a loved one by inscribing a Scripture verse on the urn or headstone, the significance of the quotation is already inherent.
 After all, the Bible is the Word of God, and what could be more significant than the very breath of God?

 As for brevity, below we have gathered a selection of brief and fitting Scripture verses for an epitaph.
-These verses are listed in the English Standard Version of the Bible, with links to the traditional King James Version (KJV, which uses words like “thee” and “thou” and verbs that endeth in “-eth”) as well as the popular and contemporary New Living Translation (NLT).
+These verses are listed in the English Standard Version of the Bible.
 These Bible verses will fit on most cremation urns and memorial headstones in a readable font size.
 If the verse sounds familiar but not quite the way you remember it, it may be that you have heard the verse before in the King James Version or some other translation.

 The last feature that should be considered for a epitaph inscription is relevance to the individual’s life and faith.
 Only you and those closest to the deceased can determine this, so peruse these Scriptures with an eye toward the verse’s relevance to your loved one.